A Dynamical Cartography of the Epistemic Diffusion of Artificial Intelligence in Neuroscience: Introduction

 By focusing on academic neuroscience research, Fontaine et al. (\citeyear{fontaine_epistemic_2024}) also exemplified this distance between AI and neuroscience, mainly based on disciplinary and social aspects.
 Indeed, they showed that the diffusion of AI across neuroscience since 1970 remains limited and primarily reserved to a dedicated workforce organized in a socio-cognitive environment confined in the neuroscience ecosystem.
 This closure of AI research into a dedicated specialty in neuroscience therefore indicates that AI is not intended to replace traditional scientific reasoning methods in the field or the practical applications in clinical routines.
 It thus supports recent work in sociology of science that unveils the difficulties and reluctance expressed by some scientific and medical communities to apprehending these AI tools -- which also requires a technological acculturation to them --, especially radiologists confronted with new software for automatic anomaly recognition \citep{anichini_radio_2021,mignot_radio_2022}.
 Such behaviors could precisely hinder the dissemination of these technologies and knowledge across the studied social group.

 All of these previous assertions invite us to conceptualize AI as a \textit{research-technology} \citep{shinn_transverse_2002,marcovich_science_2020,hentschel_periodization_2015}, i.e., a collaborative research environment involving various actors (academics, industrialists, public governance) who work together in the development of a technological instrument in which they have interest for various purposes.
 Such an arena is animated by the objective of disseminating technological outputs outside itself.
 These technologies are intended to be adapted to a wide range of users and be transferable to any epistemic framework, at which stage the instrument achieves a \textit{generic} character.
-Fontaine et al. (\citeyear{fontaine_epistemic_2024}) investigated such a genericity process with bibliometric indicators, such as collaborations, which are useful to measure the intensity of social adoption, and citations to study interactions between AI's and neuroscience's disciplinary ecosystem.
+Fontaine et al. (\citeyear{fontaine_epistemic_2024}) investigated such a genericity process in neuroscience with bibliometric indicators, such as collaborations, which are useful to measure the intensity of social adoption, and citations to study interactions between AI's and neuroscience's disciplinary ecosystem.
 Nevertheless, according to Joerges, Marcovich and Shinn, genericity is also achieved when the instrument's \textit{metrology}, here referred to as a common language and vocabulary to grasp the instrument and its actions, as well as the means by which its performances must be measured and controlled (such as the notions of \textit{benchmark}, \textit{time complexity}, \textit{representation}, \textit{training data}, in the case of \textit{machine learning}, among others), becomes pervasive in the scientific practice, reasoning and discourse of researchers in any discipline.

-In this paper, we investigate the diffusion of AI knowledge and tools into neuroscience under this framework of genericity, in particular under the aspect of metrology diffusion, by asking the following research questions: \begin{itemize} \item Which epistemic subfields of neuroscience attract the most AI knowledge and tools? \item If such subfields exist, do the latter and AI grow together by sharing concepts? \item How are the AIs produced in these subfields promoted into the whole domain? \end{itemize}
+In this paper, we explore the long-term diffusion of AI knowledge and tools into neuroscience under this framework of genericity, in particular under the aspect of metrology diffusion and integration, by asking the following research questions: \begin{itemize} \item How are AI knowledge and tools distributed across the epistemic landscape of neuroscience?
+In which of its knowledge subfields does AI mostly develop? \item How much is its conceptual universe integrated into each subfield's one? \item How are the AI productions within these subfields then promoted across the whole domain? \end{itemize}